NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinicalheadings/Patient-Clinical-Information.page.md

 Further details which may support testing and interpretation including the family history of a disease.

 ### Notes
 Mapped to Condition and Observation resources linked to the patient.
 The primary condition, being tested for SHOULD be referenced via ServiceRequest.reasonReference, additional relevant conditions SHOULD be referenced via ServiceRequest.supportingInfo.
+SNOMED CT is preferred for Condition.code, though Genomic Test Directory codes MAY be used, where a SNOMED CT concept cannot be found, until the Test Directory is aligned to SNOMED CT.

 ### Mapping
 | Source Data item | Target FHIR Element | HL7v2.5.1 Mapping | Description